 There is a saying in rescue that when you foster one dog, you save two lives; the dog you fostered, and for one more, by opening another space for one to be brought into the rescue system.
 None of this would have been possible without your participation as a foster home.
 Fostering is such an integral part of rescue, but it is also going to change your life in a way you can never imagine.

 You will never forget your first foster.

 Foster failure.
 While it has a negative connotation, it is not like it’s a bad thing, right?
-Well… rescues may or may not tell you, but they really want to discourage you to adopting your first foster.
-It is a success anytime a dog finds their for-ever home, except it is still a ‘failure’ (to some degree) when it was with a foster home.
+Well… rescues may or may not tell you, but they really want to discourage you from adopting your first foster.
+It is a success anytime a dog finds their forever home, except it is still a ‘failure’ (to some degree) when it was with a foster home.